Roger Waters: Waters-led period

 Waters's thematic ideas became the impetus for the concept albums The Dark Side of the Moon (1973), Wish You Were Here (1975), Animals (1977) and The Wall (1979) — written largely by Waters — and The Final Cut (1983), written entirely by him.
-The cost of war and the loss of his father became a recurring theme, from "Corporal Clegg" (A Saucerful of Secrets, 1968) and "Free Four" (Obscured by Clouds, 1972) to "Us and Them" from The Dark Side of the Moon, "When the Tigers Broke Free", first used in the feature film, The Wall (1982), later included with "The Fletcher Memorial Home" on The Final Cut, an album dedicated to his father.
-The theme and composition of The Wall was influenced by his upbringing in an English society depleted of men after the Second World War.
+The cost of war and the loss of his father became a recurring theme, from "Corporal Clegg" (A Saucerful of Secrets, 1968) and "Free Four" (Obscured by Clouds, 1972) to "Us and Them" from The Dark Side of the Moon, "When the Tigers Broke Free", first used in the feature film The Wall (1982), later included with "The Fletcher Memorial Home" on The Final Cut, an album dedicated to his father.
+The theme and composition of The Wall was influenced by his upbringing in an English society depleted of men after World War II.

 The Wall, written almost entirely by Waters, is largely based on his life story.
 Having sold over 23 million RIAA certified units in the US as of 2013, is tied for sixth-most certified album of all time in America.
 Pink Floyd hired Bob Ezrin to co-produce the album and cartoonist Gerald Scarfe to illustrate the sleeve art.
-They embarked on The Wall Tour of Los Angeles, New York, London, and Dortmund.
+They embarked on The Wall Tour of Los Angeles, New York, London, and Dortmund, Germany.
 The last Pink Floyd performance of The Wall was on 17 June 1981, at Earls Court London, and this was Pink Floyd's last appearance with Waters until the band's brief reunion at 2 July 2005 Live 8 concert in London's Hyde Park, 24 years later.

 In March 1983, the last Pink Floyd album with Waters, The Final Cut, was released.
-It was subtitled: "A requiem for the post-war dream by Roger Waters, performed by Pink Floyd".
+It was subtitled, "A requiem for the post-war dream by Roger Waters, performed by Pink Floyd".
 Waters wrote all the album's lyrics and music.
 His lyrics were critical of the Conservative Party government of the day and mention Prime Minister Margaret Thatcher by name.
 At the time Gilmour did not have any new material, so he asked Waters to delay the recording until he could write some songs, but Waters refused.
 According to Mason, after power struggles within the band and creative arguments about the album, Gilmour's name "disappeared" from the production credits, though he retained his pay.
-Rolling Stone magazine gave the album five stars, with Kurt Loder describing it as "a superlative achievement" and "art rock's crowning masterpiece".
+Rolling Stone gave the album five stars, with Kurt Loder describing it as "a superlative achievement" and "art rock's crowning masterpiece".
 Loder viewed the work as "essentially a Roger Waters solo album".